Madison Avenue: Transit

 Although no New York City Subway stations are named after Madison Avenue, the Fifth Avenue/53rd Street station on the has an entrance on Madison Avenue.

-Pursuant to Section 4-12(m) of the New York City Traffic Rules, driving a vehicle other than a bus in the bus lane on Madison Avenue to turn right during the restricted hours specified by sign between 42nd Street and 59th Street is prohibited, then permitted at 60th Street, but a taxicab carrying a passenger may use the bus lane to turn right at 46th Street.
+There is a double exclusive bus lane between 42nd and 59th Streets, which comprise the only exclusive bus lane along the avenue.
+In January 2026, the administration of Mayor Zohran Mamdani announced plans to extend the double bus lane south to the beginning of the avenue at 23rd Street; work on the extension started that April.
+Pursuant to Section 4-12(m) of the New York City Traffic Rules, driving a vehicle other than a bus on the Madison Avenue bus lanes, with the intent to turn right, is prohibited during the restricted hours specified by signage.
+Vehicles may turn right at 60th Street, and a taxicab carrying a passenger may use the bus lane to turn right at 46th Street.
 Bikes are excluded from this prohibition.

 Overturned midtown bike ban

 In July 1987, then-New York City Mayor Edward Koch proposed banning bicycling on Fifth, Park and Madison Avenues during weekdays, but many bicyclists protested and had the ban overturned.
 When the trial was started on Monday, August 24, 1987, for 90 days to ban bicyclists from these three avenues from 31st Street to 59th Street between 10 a.m. and 4 p.m. on weekdays, mopeds would not be banned.